 So how do you maintain consistency of nodes?

-One strategy is to select specific coding method(s) consistent with the research question to create labels for the nodes (Saldana, 2013).
+One strategy is to select specific coding method(s) consistent with the research question to create labels for the nodes.
+In NVivo, video and transcript data can be labeled with “coding stripes” which indicate which section of a data is assigned a code (Saldana, 2013).

 3. Post-Coding stage (presenting your findings)